 Ken Bruce claims BBC failed to promote huge Radio 2 moment: ‘It wasn’t mentioned’

-Ken Bruce claims BBC failed to promote huge Radio 2 moment: ‘As far as I’m aware, it wasn’t mentioned’

 Veteran broadcaster stepped down from his BBC Radio 2 slot in February after 30 years, and now hosts a show for Greatest Hits Radio

-The veteran broadcaster, 72, regularly presented the Radio 2 show from 9.30am to midday for more than 30 years, until he left the station in March 2023 and was replaced by Vernon Kay.
+The veteran broadcaster, 73, regularly presented the Radio 2 show from 9.30am to midday for more than 30 years, until he left the station in March 2023 to be replaced by Vernon Kay.

 “I wasn’t expecting to be carried on a litter with people strewing palms in front of me, but I thought, surely that's worth a mention?
 As far as I’m aware, it wasn’t mentioned by the BBC at all.
 Ever.”